Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_2_Redacted.md

 Regulatory Requirements, Provider shall accept as payment in full the rates established by the Medicaid Affiliate's state program governing care to Medicaid Members.
 Such services must be Medicaid Covered Services under the Medicaid Affiliate's state program, and shall require prior authorization, except for Emergency Services and services for which a Medicaid Member is entitled to self-refer.
-Upon request, — shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
+Upon request, Lica shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
 Reimbursement Specific to Provider Type
 The following will be reimbursed for facility services only: Acute Care Hospital, ASC, Behavioral Health Facility, Free Standing Birthing Center, Rehabilitation Facility and SNF.
 Professional services are excluded.
 Ambulance Provider Air and/or Ground shall be reimbursed in accordance with Regulatory Requirements for the applicable methodology based on the referenced fee schedule.
-If such reimbursement is based on an cmc Rate, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
+If such reimbursement is based on an Lam Rate, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
 Hospice reimbursement is inclusive of skilled nursing, home health aide, medical social worker services, dietary, pastoral, bereavement counseling, DME, medical supplies and administration of medication.
 Specialty Provider Individual and/or group (Non-MD or DO) shall be reimbursed in accordance with Regulatory Requirements for the applicable methodology based on the referenced fee schedule.
-If such reimbursement is based on on proprietary fee schedule, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
+If such reimbursement is based on a proprietary fee schedule, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
 Specialty Provider Individual and/or group (including Non-MD or DO) shall be reimbursed for anesthesiology services in accordance with the accumulation of base, modifier and time units multiplied by the Washington State Medicaid